 Exception 6: Business, farm exclusions

-In addition, you may not have to pay tax on canceled debt if it was in connection with your farm, or if the debts were attached to business real estate and were forgiven when you owed more than the property was worth.
+You may not have to pay tax on canceled debt if it was in connection with your farm or if the debts were attached to business real estate and were forgiven when you owed more than the property was worth.

 If you received a 1099-C form and you qualify for one of these exceptions, you still have to tell the IRS that you don’t have to include the forgiven debt as income and why.
 File Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, with your income tax form, and consider your old debt that much further behind you.
 For help with the form, review IRS Publication 4681.